- It can be hard to look different than everyone else.

 Teens with facial differences may often have trouble dealing with people who stare, question, or make comments about their appearance.
 Most people (with or without a facial difference) feel uncomfortable if they are being stared at.
 These situations can make it difficult to meet new people, make friends, try out for sports teams, join clubs, and even apply for a job.
 It’s hard to have pride and confidence if you feel like most social interactions leave you feeling bad about yourself.
 It’s important to understand that you have the power to answer questions or respond to comments with confidence, and not let another person’s words or stares lower your self-esteem.

 Should I take it personally when other people stare or ask questions about my facial difference?

 It’s easy to think that when other people are staring at you they are negatively judging your appearance, but most of the time people are not judging you as a person – they are simply being curious.
 Others may ask questions out of care and concern and are not trying to be rude.
 Someone who sees you for the first time knows only one thing about you: what you look like.
 Your personality is not based on looks, so you shouldn’t take a stranger’s questions or stares personally, because they don’t know anything else about you.
-When someone stares or asks questions, see it as a chance to increase their awareness about your facial difference or about other differences in appearance.
+When someone stares or asks questions, you may decide to see it as a chance to increase their awareness about your facial difference or about other differences in appearance.
 Most people have little knowledge about facial differences and haven’t met anyone who has them.
 You don’t have to respond to stares or questions, but if you do choose to respond you can clear up any misunderstandings they may have about you so that they don’t assume anything that isn’t true.

 What are some positive or helpful ways to respond when people stare, comment, or ask questions?